-- 10.3 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for up to 50 years into the future. - 10.4 The Corporate Director of Strategic Finance (S151 Officer) is satisfied that the proposed capital programme is prudent, affordable and sustainable and it is fully integrated with the Council's 2022/23 Medium Term Financial Strategy, Treasury Management Strategy and Investment Strategy and other strategic plans.
-The Capital Strategy is compiled in line with the requirements of the 2017 CIPFA Prudential Code and 2017 Treasury Management Code.
-The risks associated with the Investment Strategy are covered within the Strategy. - 10.5 The delivery of the individual capital schemes on the plan is directly linked to the original approval of the capital project supported by each project having a project lead who is responsible for the delivery of the project (appropriate skills, contracting, planning etc.) and the subsequent achievement of the objectives of that project. - 10.6 Members, via the Hub Committee meetings receive quarterly budget monitoring reports on the Council's Capital Programme.
-Through these updates, which are driven by the requirement of financial reporting, Members can review and challenge the delivery of projects and any changes to both the timing and expenditure of the capital project.
+- 9.3 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for up to 50 years into the future. - 9.4 The Corporate Director of Strategic Finance (S151 Officer) is satisfied that the proposed capital programme is prudent, affordable and sustainable and it is fully integrated with the Council's 2023/24 Medium Term Financial Strategy, Treasury Management Strategy and Investment Strategy and other strategic plans.
+The Capital Strategy is compiled in line with the requirements of the 2021 CIPFA Prudential Code and 2021 Treasury Management Code.
+The risks associated with the Investment Strategy are covered within the Strategy.

-- 10.7 If subsequent to the capital project being completed there are variations to the income expected to be generated from that asset, this will be reported as a variance in the quarterly budget monitoring reporting and if ongoing will be included in the following year's revenue budget proposals. - 10.8 The Council's Senior Leadership Team has oversight for the delivery of and challenge to the Capital Strategy and Capital Programme.
+- 9.5 The delivery of the individual capital schemes on the plan is directly linked to the original approval of the capital project supported by each project having a project lead who is responsible for the delivery of the project (appropriate skills, contracting, planning etc.) and the subsequent achievement of the objectives of that project. - 9.6 Members, via the Executive meetings, receive quarterly budget monitoring reports on the Council's Capital Programme as well as quarterly integrated performance management reports.
+Through these updates, which are driven by the requirement of financial reporting, Members can review and challenge the delivery of projects and any changes to both the timing and expenditure of the capital project. - 9.7 If subsequent to the capital project being completed there are variations to the income expected to be generated from that asset, this will be reported as a variance in the quarterly budget monitoring reporting and if ongoing will be included in the following year's revenue budget proposals. - 9.8 The Council's Senior Leadership Team has oversight for the delivery of and challenge to the Capital Strategy and Capital Programme.